 When using Wireless LAN, radio frequencies are used to transmit data from one computer to another.
 Radio frequencies are divided into several channels (1 to 14).
-But in France, you have to use channels 10 or 11 (indoor and outdoor).
-In the Netherlands, you have to use channels 9, 10 or 11 (outdoor).
+However, in France, you have to use channels 10 or 11 (indoor and outdoor) and in the Netherlands, you have to use channels 9, 10 or 11 (outdoor).

-You need to change the channels in case of an ad-hoc and an infrastructure network.
+You need to change the channels depending on whether you are using an ad-hoc or an infrastructure network